 Multistate trucking companies have many resources at their disposal, which can make pursuing a personal injury claim against them time-consuming and expensive.
 At the Law Offices of Anidjar & Levine, we handle these cases without requiring you to pay money upfront for our services.
 We operate on a contingency basis, which means that you pay nothing until you receive compensation from the parties responsible for your accident.
-Call 1-800-747-3733 and learn more about how to get started on the claims process.
+Call today to learn more about how to get started on the claims process.

 Semi-Truck Crashes in Florida

 According to the Florida Department of Highway Safety and Motor Vehicles (FLHSMV), medium or heavy trucks weighing 10,000 pounds or more were involved in more than 28,000 vehicle crashes in 2020.
 Injuries occurred in at least 500 of these crashes.
 The statewide accident rates for these heavy commercial vehicles are high, especially on the sprawling interstate highways that run through the state.
 As a result, traffic crashes with big rigs are common.

 Accidents involving semi tractor-trailers and other large commercial vehicles can be devastating, particularly for the drivers and passengers of much smaller and lighter passenger vehicles.
 The Federal Highway Administration (FHWA), a division of the U.S. Department of Transportation, reports that commercial vehicles can weigh up to a maximum of 80,000 pounds.